alert icon

 If you don’t maintain a valid medical certificate while you hold a PPE, your medical status becomes “Not Certified.”

 You receive a letter about disqualifying your PPE.
-If you still don’t submit the medical certificate by the date listed on that letter, your endorsement will be disqualified.
+If a new and valid medical certificate is not electronically received by the date listed on that letter, your endorsement will be disqualified.

 Note: If your CDL expires by two years or more, you are required to get a new CLP and take the knowledge and skills tests.
 If your PPE is not valid for a period of sixty days, you will have to start the application process to obtain it again.